PoCInnovation/Workshops/ai/README.md

 - use Conv2D
 - use Maxpooling2D

-## Value function :house_with_garden:
+## Q-Learning 🚙
 Basics of Reinforcement Learning.
 You will:
-- understand the Markov Decision Process
+- use Gym environment
-- use the value function
+- use Q learning
-- solve the *Antic* maze
+- solve Frozen Lake

-## Q-Learning 🚙
+## DQN 🚙
-Continuation of Reinforcement Learning.
+Advanced Reinforcement Learning.
 You will:
 - use Gym environment
-- use Q learning
+- use Deep Q Networks
-- solve Mountain-Car-V0
+- solve Lunar Lander

 ## Decision Tree :evergreen_tree:
 Discover one of the most popular supervised learning methods for classification problems.
 You will: